hackerb9/Tandy-Terminfo/README.md

  \eM     | delete line | moves lines below up
  \eP     | cursor normal
  \eQ     | cursor invisible
- \eR     | restore saved line | _not documented,_ currently used by dsl to restore status line.
+ \eR     | restore saved line from first buffer | _not documented,_ currently used by dsl to restore status line.
+May only work on Tandy 200.
- \eS     | save current line | _not documented,_ currently used by dsl to save status line.
+ \eS     | save current line to first buffer | _not documented,_ currently used by dsl to save status line.
+May only work on Tandy 200.
  \eT     | enable status line | used in init for variants which have a status line (e.g. td200-s).
  \eU     | disable status line | used in init_1string for variants which have no status line (e.g. td200).
  \eV     | disable scrolling | _not used,_ not defined by terminfo.
 Overwrites bottom line repeatedly.
 May be useful for downloading large files as it saves one second per kilobyte (18% less time).